MATrsx/Obsidian-Termynal/README.md

 - **Performance Optimized** - Efficient rendering with DOM caching and batch processing

 ### Advanced Features
+- **Lazy Loading** - Load terminals only when they become visible in the viewport
 - **Syntax Highlighting** - Basic code syntax highlighting support
 - **Event System** - Hook into animation events for custom behavior
 - **Fullscreen Mode** - Expand terminal to fullscreen view